openstreams/wflow/doc/index.rst

 include the routing functions, instead it uses the same kinematic wave routine as the wflow\_sbm  model to route the water downstream.

-The models are programmed in a dynamic GIS language called PCRaster available as a Python extension.
+The models are programmed python using the pcraster python extension.
 As such, the structure of the model is transparent, can be changed by other modellers easily, and the system allows for rapid development.
 In order to run the model both PCRaster 4.* and Python 2.7 are needed.
-At the moment only 64 bit versiosn are supported.
+At the moment only 64 bit versions are supported.